MoriEdan/cheat-scripts/linux/log-management/log-files.md

 $ tail -f custom.log   #monitors the new custom log in real time

 $ cat custom.log | grep fail  #cats the new log and pipes the stdout to grep and seachess for 'fail'
-$ cat custom.log | BREAK-IN   #searches the stdout for 'BREAK-IN'
+$ cat custom.log | grep BREAK-IN   #searches the stdout for 'BREAK-IN'
 $ cat custom.log | grep fail | grep authentication  #cats the log file and pipes one grep stdout to another
 </pre>